pritamfocal/document/SDK/react_native_sdk.rst

 React Native  library Integration
 ==================================

-This guide outlines the steps for integrating the Focalx Swift SDK into your native iOS applications.
+This guide outlines the steps for integrating the Focalx React native into your applications.

 Prerequisites